 What is an Actor?

 Partitioning can occur at different levels, be it a service, a microservice, an actor or even an object.
 What we really gain from this partitioning is isolation.
-We want a small computer with private memory that you can interact with through a contract, without any back door access to their private internal state.
+We want a small computer with private memory that you can interact with through a contract, without any access to its internal private state via back doors.
 Isolation is easily compromised in objects.
 We often break encapsulation by sharing an object’s private memory through public getters and setters in languages like Java and C#.
 Actors enforce this isolation by restricting access to private memory (internal state).
 Microservies make it even harder to break the isolation by often introducing physical separation and communication over a network.

 Each service ends up having its own process or/and network boundary.
 The contract is a service updates it's shared memory and exposes a mechanism to read from its shared memory but the service itself is the only one that is allowed to write to it.

-Turns out, there is nothing new that microservices offer, rather they try to reinforce a lot of the old ideas like SOA and object oriented principles that we have known for sometime.
+Turns out, there is nothing revelatory about microservices, rather they reinforce a lot of the old ideas like SOA and object oriented principles that we have known for sometime.
 Adding features to your system will invariably involve touching more than one sub system at a given time but depending upon how well the system is isolated, it should involve touching as few sub systems as possible.
-Isolation gives you all the good stuff - loosely coupled systems, failure isolation, independent evolution and scale.
+Isolation gives you all the good stuff - loosely coupled systems, failure isolation, independent evolution and scalability.
 But distributed mircoservices is not the only way to achieve isolation.
 Modularised monoliths can very well be isolated too, they probably need a bit more discipline.